cbrgm/promcheck/README.md

 You may also build `promcheck` from source (using Go 1.17+).
 In order to build `promcheck` from source you must:

 * Clone this repository
-* Run `make install`
+* Run `make build`

 ## Basic Usage

 `promcheck` can be used in two different modes:

-* validate rules from existing rule files (and export results in various formats)
+* Validate rules from existing rule files (and export results in various formats)
-* validate rules from a running Prometheus instance (and export results in various formats)
+* Validate rules from a running Prometheus instance (and export results in various formats)

 `promcheck` can also be executed as a Prometheus exporter to check a set of rules on a regular basis and export results as scrapeable Prometheus metrics via http.

+### Use-Cases

+What can you do with this?
+Possible **use-cases** might be:

+* 🛠 Run `promcheck` manually as a cli tool to check rules.
+* 🤖 Add `promcheck` to your CI/CD automation pipeline to run integration tests on your rules.
+* 📃 Run `promcheck` as an exporter, scrape its metrics and alert in case selectors do not return results anymore.

 ### Validate rules from a running Prometheus instance